EtchUK/Etch.OrchardCore.Fields/README.md

 ![Screen recording of code field](/docs/demo-code-field.gif?raw=true)

+### Colour

+Colour field introduces an alternative to the `TextField` for ditors to define a colour.
+This field can be configured with a colour palette, transparent or the ability to choose a custom colour.

 ### Dictionary

 Provides content field for managing an arbitrary amount of names and associated values.
 Items will be displayed on the page as an unordered list with name/value.